 Recycling is definitely a practice that is timeless.
 One of the first things to do when getting rid of unwanted items or old clothes is to check what they are made of.
 Different materials and textiles need to be processed in different ways in order to be recycled, otherwise they will just be put on top of landfills without any further purpose.
 With old pieces of furniture, is there anything better than a touch of vintage in your new house?
 Or if you’re crafty, take the time to refurbish old furniture and give them a new life.
 We do this often for our clients, whether using a client’s existing furniture or buying something vintage.
 I hope you agree that it can make our interior environments look timeless.

 4. Hire an eco-friendly moving company

 Eco-friendly movers are certainly trending—these companies may be a bit more expensive, but they fuel their vehicles with biodiesel, haul our goods with reusable bins, and wrap items with biodegradable bubble wrap.
-Using eco-packing materials combined with the efficiency of transportation aimed at lowering the emissions of greenhouse gasses are definitely more earth friendly.
+Using eco-packing materials combined with the efficiency of transportation aimed at lowering the emissions of greenhouse gasses is definitely more earth-friendly.